WMRGL/IdentityCheck/README.md

 d-number_referralID_participantID_LSID

 The referral ID, participant ID and LSID are extracted from the sample name to determine the upload location for the sample.
-All activity is recoreded in the log file.
+All activity is recorded in the log file.
 This must be reviewed to monitor the outcomes of the file uploads.

 # IdentityCheck
 (Not required for GMS activities as the ID check is performed by Genomics England)